Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 <br />
-So the basic structure and functionalities are really fast generated.
+So the basic classes and methods are really fast generated.

 ![test-packages.png][test-packages]